 Mermaids in Mazama

-Mermaid Jim used to live south of me, the closest person the island’s Head, its southernmost inhabitant.
+Mermaid Jim used to live south of me, the closest person to the island’s Head, its southernmost inhabitant.
 I only encountered him infrequently and so he never remembered meeting before which meant I heard his stories numerous times.
 Invariably he would recount his mermaid story, and invariably I’d wait to find discrepancies from the previous tellings.

 “I was scuba diving in the Bahamas,” he’d start in, apropos of nothing in our conversation and only moments from new introductions, how do ya do’s, where ya live?
 “I was down maybe 30 feet off the reef when she swam right up to me, talked to me like I’m talking to you, bubbles coming out of her mouth while she held steady with her tail.
 Her tail, man, her tail!”